rtCamp/ps-analysis-tool-wiki/PSAT-Command-Line-Interface.md

 #### PSAT Dashboard

-The PSAT dashboard is a locally run application which runs analysis on a website and gives cookies results.
-It is served over a URL, you can open it in any browser to get an interactive dashboard just like the PSAT extensions panel.
+The PSAT dashboard is a locally run HTML application which process the result from json file for analysis and gives cookies results.
+It is served in `/out/` directory of repo, you can open it in any browser to get an interactive dashboard just like the PSAT extensions panel.
 Due to limitations mentioned discrepancy section, the PSAT CLI dashboard does not include all details.

 <img src="images/psat-cli/psat_v0.6.0_cli_command_execution_2024_03_22.png" alt="PSAT CLI Command" />